Qur'an Gate: History

-During the Qajar dynasty, the gate was damaged by multiple earthquakes; it was later restored by Mohammad Zaki Khan Nouri.
-In 1937 the two Qur’āns were taken from the gate and were taken to the Pars Museum in Shiraz, where they remain today.
-In 1949 the arch of the gate was restored by Hosein Igar, a merchant also known as Etemad Tojar.
+During the Qajar era, the gate was damaged by multiple earthquakes; it was later restored by Mohammad Zaki Khan Nouri.
+In 1937, the two Qur’āns were taken from the gate and were taken to the Pars Museum in Shiraz, where they remain today.
+In 1949, the arch of the gate was restored by Hosein Igar, a merchant also known as Etemad Tojar.